WestWilshireNeuro

 Post Concussive Migraine

-Migraine that presents after head trauma.
-This is usually in concert with other post-concussive symptoms.
+Migraine after head trauma, usually with other post-concussive symptoms.

 Chronic Tension Type Headache